 The RSA public key encryption system derives its initials from the surnames of Ron Rivest, Adi Shamir, and Leonard Adleman, who described the system back in 1977.
 It is based on the mathematical problem of factoring numbers based on two large prime numbers.

 Public key encryption (Fig. 1) is asymmetrical using a generated public and private key pair.
-The private key can be used to encrypt data that can be decrypted using the public key.
+The public key is used to encrypt data that can be decrypted using the private key.
 This allows the public key to be freely distributed, but the private key must remain secure.

 A digital signature uses encryption to sign some cleartext that can be decrypted and verified.
 The signature is based on the cleartext that often provides additional information that can now be verified to be authentic.
 Anyone with a copy of the public key can authenticate the digital signature.